Biography

 Ateliers für die Kunst

-A central characteristic of my work is the interplay between close-up and distant perspectives.
-From a distance, my often large-scale works appear as cohesive compositions with clear narrative structures.
-Upon closer inspection, however, fine details emerge: In painting, a fabric-like texture becomes visible, created through scraping and reworking layers of paint.
-In my sculptures, the material may appear uniform from afar, but up close, hand-sewn fabric fragments embedded in the papier-mâché become apparent.
-This depth of detail adds another dimension of perception and opens up new layers of meaning.
+My often large-scale works appear from a distance as cohesive compositions with clear narrative structures.
+Yet up close, finer details emerge: in my paintings, a fabric-like texture becomes visible – created through scraping and reworking layers of paint.
+In my sculptures, the material seems homogeneous from afar, but upon closer inspection, one discovers hand-sewn textile fragments embedded into the papier-mâché.
+This depth of detail adds an additional dimension of perception and opens up new levels of meaning.

 Additional:

-One year in Southeast Asia
+One year in Southeast Asia (Research & artistic impulse)

 Birth of a son in 1997